IBM and Red Hat — the next chapter of open innovation. Learn more ›

 The latest additions to cloud computing topology design are infrastructure and application-layer customer integration for multi-tenancy.
-This integration is specifically geared toward cost savings and developing highly scalable SaaS applications, accomplished by compromising on security and customer segregation requirements.
+This integration is specifically geared toward cost savings and developing highly scalable SaaS applications, which they do by compromising on security and customer segregation requirements.
 Such designs are useful in many situations, although they may not be suitable for financial applications.

-Renting space in a data center and supplying servers, routers, and cables that support multiple customer software requests have been around since Silicon Valley was in its infancy, so data-center-layer multi-tenancy is well known.
-This configuration provides the highest level of security requirements, if implemented correctly, with firewalls and access controls to meet business requirements and defined security access to the physical location of the infrastructure that provides the SaaS.
-In most cases, data-center-layer multi-tenancy is a service provider that rents cages to companies that host their hardware, network, and software in the same building.
+Renting space in a data center and supplying servers, routers, and cables that support multiple customer software requests have been around since Silicon Valley was in its infancy, so data center-layer multi-tenancy is well known.
+This configuration provides the highest level of security requirements if implemented correctly, with firewalls and access controls to meet business requirements as well as defined security access to the physical location of the infrastructure providing the SaaS.
+In most cases, data center-layer multi-tenancy can be a service provider that rents cages to companies that host their hardware, network, and software in the same building.

-Multi-tenancy at the infrastructure layer is commonly thought of in software stacks, where one stack is dedicated to a specific customer.
-This configuration saves costs compared to data-center-layer multi-tenancy, because stacks are deployed based on actual customer accounts.
+Multi-tenancy at the infrastructure layer is easiest thought of in software stacks, where one stack is dedicated to a specific customer.
+This configuration saves costs compared to data center-layer multi-tenancy, because stacks are deployed based on actual customer accounts.
 In this case, you can grow hardware requirements based on actual service use.
 In addition, high-availability may be an option for each customer at the infrastructure layer.
-Because the stack is known for each consumer, software, and hardware best practices provide options for implementation.
+Because the stack is known for each consumer, software and hardware best practices provide options for implementation.

 Application-layer multi-tenancy requires architectural implementations at both the software layer and the infrastructure layer.
 Modifications are required for the existing software architecture, including multi-tenant patterns in the application layer.
-For example, multi-tenant applications require both application methods and database tables to access and store data from different user accounts, which compromises on security.
+For example, multi-tenant applications require application methods and database tables to access and store data from different user accounts, which compromises on security.
 If done accurately, however, the benefit is cost savings.
-For widgets and simple web applications, application-layer multi-tenancy can be a solution, because one developer can create software faster and scale more affordably.
-Disadvantages include more complex application architecture and implementation.
-Rather than the infrastructure dealing with multi-tenancy, the application teams and architects need to keep these programming patterns scalable, reliable, and future-proof in case the infrastructure architecture changes.
+For widgets and simple web applications, application-layer multi-tenancy can be a solution, because a single developer can create software faster and scale more affordably.
+Disadvantages include more complex application architecture and implementation; rather than the infrastructure dealing with multi-tenancy, the application teams and architects need to keep these programming patterns scalable, reliable, and future-proof in case the infrastructure architecture changes.

-Multi-tenant services specify access through HTTP Representational State Transfer (REST)ful interfaces or WSDL web service endpoints constructed into software applications and accessed directly.
+Multi-tenant services specify access through HTTP RESTful interfaces or WSDL web service endpoints constructed into software applications and accessed directly.
 These services are critical to building service-oriented applications for multi-tenant patterns, because they can be reused for many transaction types.
 For example, the consumer of a multi-tenant application-layer service can call the servers by invoking a URL that in return produces XML as the response code:

 < Report >